You pay NO BOOKING FEES when booked using this web-site and get free payment protection.

 The Cotswolds area and its many picturesque towns and villages

 Kelmscott Manor and garden (30 minutes), where William Morris lived, preserved as a museum about his life and work

 Stratford-upon-Avon (and the Royal Shakespeare Company's theatre) and Warwick Castle (1 hour)

 Many National Trust properties: e.g. Buscot Park, Chastleton House, Great Coxwell Barn.

 The Cotswold Wildlife Park (30 minutes)

+Northmoor itself is not served by public transport, though there are buses that serve nearby villages.
+A car is therefore essential.
 There are main railway stations at Oxford and Didcot, and there are excellent coach services between Oxford and London.